phun-ky/phun-ky.github.io/_posts/2006-12-04-eight-rules-for-the-perfect-blog.md

 * Humor.
 Give your blog a cute name, perhaps even using a pun.
 "Blog on the Run."
 "Blogday Afternoon."
 "Bloggin' Fool."
 "Hot Blog and Relish."
 Or name the blog after a title of a great novel: "The Sound and the Fury," "The Naked and the Dead."
 In a pinch, use "My Blog."
 * Specialize.
 If you want to trumpet the fact that you're a rockin' techie, constantly harp on Linux, and link to the cool scripts you've written.
 Link to a lot of anti-Microsoft diatribes.
 Use 6-point type and no page breaks, so the blog looks like source code when it's displayed on the screen.
 Add color to make it even more unreadable.
 Use the word warez now and again.

-So, now you ought to know what to do, if not, please, contact me!
+So, now you ought to know what to do, if not, please, <strong>DO NOT</strong> contact me!